 This Data Product Development Guide (DPDG) for Data Producers was prepared for EOSDIS by the Earth Science Data System Working Groups (ESDSWGs) [3] under the supervision of the ESDIS Project to aid in the development of NASA Earth Science data products.
 This version is a major update to the DPDG V1.1 [4] and includes material relevant to data products from airborne and field campaign investigations, with new examples and edits to several sentences throughout the document as well as the addition of a new Figure 3.
 Additional information about airborne and field campaign data delivery and management can be found at [5].
 Section 3.3 on cloud-optimized formats and services is new.
 Section 8 has been expanded to include Earthdata Pub.
-Appendices D and E have been revised to include mappings of the attributes to the Unified Metadata Model (UMM) profiles, and expanded to include the Findability, Accessibility, Interoperability, and Reusability (FAIR) sub principles.
+Appendices D and Metadata Model (UMM) profiles, and expanded to include the Findability, Accessibility, Interoperability, and Reusability (FAIR) sub principles.